rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 to save network information while still anonymizing user-specific data.
 The more bits you discard, the better the anonymization obviously is.
-The default of 16 bits reflects what German data privacy rules consider as being sufficinetly anonymized.
+The default of 16 bits reflects what German data privacy rules consider as being sufficiently anonymized.
 We assume, this can also be used as a rough but conservative guideline for other countries.
 Note: when in simple mode, only bits on a byte boundary can be